paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 Note: A major or minor release includes all the versioned files.
 A patch release is for an individual versioned file.

-API compatibility guidelines:
-- Do not change API signatures.
-- Do not change API behavior.
-- Do not change exit and return code meanings.
-- Deprecate before removing.
-- Provide migration guidance for major changes including how to opt-in for new features and **Continuous Integration Enforcement**

 ### Version Consistency Enforcement by CI